-- We consume millions of plastic items every year.
+- People consume millions of plastic items every year.

 - We buy and waste one million plastic bottles per minute.

-- We produce tens of tons of waste (that ends up in landfills and our waters),
+- Humankind produces tens of tons of waste (that ends up in landfills and our waters),

-- We do not take into account the fact that – as we said before – our clean drinking water resources are minimal and getting smaller.
+- It seems we do not take into account the fact that our clean drinking water resources are minimal and getting smaller.